 In order to be eligible for the special status, the expat and his employer must both meet certain conditions.
 The foreign executive must not have the Belgian nationality and must have been recruited abroad, prior to his move to Belgium.
 The employment in Belgium must also be of a ‘temporary’ nature.
 This can be demonstrated by showing that the executive has maintained sufficient ties with his country of origin or his home country (e.g. real estate abroad, foreign bank accounts, participation in foreign social security system, etc.).
 The tax office will always make an assessment of all the facts and circumstances.

 To obtain this special status, the Belgian employer is required to file a formal application with the tax office providing the necessary supporting documentation, within 6 months of the employee’s starting work in Belgium.
 This deadline starts on the first day of the month following the month in which the employment in Belgium started.
 An application can still be filed afterwards if the expat is able to prove that the lateness of his request is due to exceptional circumstances.
-Otherwise the benefit will only be granted for the subsequent tax year.
+Otherwise, the benefit will only be granted for the subsequent tax year.
 It is important to know that if you change jobs afterwards, you will normally lose your status.
-However, it can be possible to reapply for the expat status.
+However, under certain conditions, it could be possible to reapply.

 If the status is granted, a non-resident tax return has to be filed each year in October/November for the previous calendar year in which you claim your expat benefits.

-TAXPATRIA® can assist you with the preparation and filing of the expat tax status application, as well as with your payroll coordination and annual non-resident (expat) tax filing.
+TAXPATRIA® can check your eligibility for the (new) expat tax status, as well as assist with your payroll coordination and expat tax filing.